BlueQuartzSoftware/DREAM3D/Source/Plugins/Sampling/Documentation/SamplingFilters/RegularGridSampleSurfaceMesh.md

 Sampling (Resolution)

 ## Description ##
 This **Filter** "samples" a triangulated surface mesh on a rectilinear grid.
-The user can specify the number of **Cells** along the X, Y, and Z directions in addition to the resolution in each direction to define a rectilinear grid.
+The user can specify the number of **Cells** along the X, Y, and Z directions in addition to the resolution in each direction and origin to define a rectilinear grid.
 The sampling is then performed by the following steps:

 1. Determine the bounding box and **Triangle** list of each **Feature** by scanning all **Triangles** and noting the **Features** on either side of the **Triangle**
 2. For each **Cell** in the rectilinear grid, determine which bounding box(es) they fall in (*Note:* the bounding box of multiple **Features** can overlap)